Volunteer at PAWS!

 Read more below to learn about all the ways you can help dogs and cats.

 Fill out our Volunteer Application using the button below.
 Once we receive your application, we will contact you to schedule a meeting and orientation.

 The next step in becoming a volunteer is to come to the shelter for an orientation.
 Here you will learn about our volunteer programs and the commitments involved in each area.
 Orientations include: an overview of the history, mission and organizational structure of PAWS, a tour of the facility and details on program descriptions and purposes.

 Upon acceptance, training dates will be assigned with the appropriate program coordinator.
 Most volunteer positions require a minimum commitment of 2 hours per week.

 The volunteers of PAWS are a vital and integral part of our ability to help pets in need.
-Without your help, we can't help them!
+Without your help, we can't help them.
+Thank you!